ottok/salsa-ci-pipeline/README.md

 ```
 The error is probably due to bug [#1078157](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1078157).

-You could workaround by adding at the top of the autopkgtest:
+You could work around this by adding at the top of the autopkgtest:

 ```shell
 SERVICE=myservice